U.S. servicemen based in the U.K. attacked in Germany today.

 Freedom, liberty, low cost of living, free markets, competition, federal government minds its own damn business.

-I mean, to some people that's happiness.
+I mean, to some people, that's happiness.

-Uh everybody's got a different definition of it.
+Everybody's got a different definition of it.

-What what you were raising your hand in there.
+You were raising your hand in there.

 I can't wait for this.

-What's oh, come on, snurdy.
+What's oh, come on, snurdly.

-You save that for your own show.
+You save that for your own show whenever you get one.

 You know full well what I meant when I said not being nagged.